marzwick/DemoSite/site/src/intro.md

 ## Why Scientific Teaching?

+`TODO we still need to address the use of "good" and whether we are going to select a different word`

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Explain why scientific teaching leads to good science education, good science, and good teaching
+    - Examine how various courses (including your own) uphold scientific teaching.
+    - Commit to one change in your course to uphold scientific teaching principles.
+    - Understand key concepts and principles:
+        - Good science education means equitable science education.
+        - Good science is inclusive science.
+        - Good teaching is intentional, inclusive, and iterative.

 `TODO distillation sentence / paragraph for this submodule`

 ### Good Science Education

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Identify barriers to good science education around the world.
+    - List recommendations to improve science education in your country.
+    - Commit to one systemic recommendation for improving diversity in STEM.
+    - Commit to one discrete action you could take to improve how science is taught in your own course.
+    - Understand key concepts and principles:
+        - Poor teaching methods are the main reason college students switch out of STEM majors.
+        - Myriad reports call for changes in teaching practices to foster inclusive learning environments.
+        - STEM education reform can happen at many levels.
+As an instructor, you have agency for change in your courses.

 **Good science education is equitable science education.**